-Whether you're looking to fit into an old pair of skinny jeans or to improve your health, cardiovascular exercises like running and cycling are proven fat-loss methods.
-When trying to lose belly fat, however, the exercise you choose is less important than the health benefits that it provides.
+Whether you're looking to fit into an old pair of skinny jeans or to improve your health, cardiovascular exercises, like running and cycling, are proven fat-loss methods.
+When you're trying to lose belly fat, however, the exercise you choose is less important than the health benefits it provides.
 While both running and cycling are effective at decreasing your waist size, losing weight is the only sure method of losing belly fat.

 Minimum Exercise Standards

 A running program to lose belly fat requires more stamina than cycling.
 If you have trouble keeping the same pace for more than 10 minutes while running, you might have more success with cycling.
 Maintaining a raised heart rate for at least 30 minutes while cycling will lead to more calories burned and increased overall fat loss.

 Because you can only lose belly fat by losing fat over your entire body, it's important to participate in physical activities for a minimum of 150 minutes per week as a starting goal for good health, up to 300 minutes weekly if you're trying to lose weight, according to the Physical Activity Guidelines for Americans.

 Add a Healthy Diet

 To lose belly fat, you must burn more calories than you consume.
 Adding a healthy, low-calorie eating plan to your goal of losing belly fat helps you lose weight faster than exercise alone.
 While running and cycling are both viable fat-loss methods, they work only if you commit to a regular exercise routine.
 Choose the one that you enjoy the most or alternate running and cycling to keep yourself from becoming bored with the same daily routine.